MITHaystack/HOPS/doc/reference/source/hops4/libraries/plugins/python_examples.rst

 Python Examples
 ~~~~~~~~~~~~~~~

-The Python examples demonstrate practical applications of the Python bindings
+The Python examples demonstrate a couple practical applications of the Python bindings
 for solving real-world VLBI data processing problems.
 These examples show how
 to use the Python API for custom calibration, data correction, and analysis tasks.